In a Nutshell:

 Generous Lumbar Heat

 If the Monarch had more customization options and an additional advanced technique or two — those things, combined with the generously sized heated area, would make this model a wonder.
-Even without those things, the large heated area is definitely one of the standout aspects of this design.
+Even without those things, the large heated area is one of the standout aspects of this design.

 An Exceptional Calf & Foot Massage